Jeanne Loring: Research areas

 Dr. Loring is involved in a project to study the effects of microgravity on neurons on the International Space Station (ISS).
 Supported by the National Stem Cell Foundation and in collaboration with the New York Stem Cell Foundation, the team has sent neural-glial organoids to the ISS on four missions: SpaceX CRS-18, CRS-19, CRS-24, and CRS-25.
 The neurons survived and thrived for 30 days on the ISS.
 Early analysis suggests that there are unexpected changes caused by microgravity.
 On CRS-25, Loring's own iPSC-derived neurons were sent to the ISS and returned in September 2022.
-The team is analyzing the data from these missions.